chemosim-lab/OlfactoryReceptors/README.md

 # OlfactoryReceptors
 Machine learning prediction of olfactory receptor (OR) functions from the sequence alignment

-The project contains two modules:
-- OR responses to odorants
-- OR basal activities

 ## Workflow
-Two Jupyter notebooks demonstrate the workflow of the two modules:
+A Jupyter notebook and the output .html demonstrate the workflow of predicting OR responses to odorants:
 - Response_to_odorants.ipynb
-- Basal_activity.ipynb
+- Response_to_odorants.html

 ## Prerequisites
 R version 3.5 or higher